PayDock/e-commerce-woo/readme.txt

 Accept more payment methods with Paydock.
 Connect multiple payment gateways with a central interface to manage the transactions.

 Use Paydock to add a payment gateway for credit cards, bank transfers, PayPal or even Buy now pay later gateways.

+For a full list of payment gateways Paydock is connected to, visit [Paydock] (https://paydock.com/features/api/ "PayDock gateways")

 == Installation ==